mlzxzhou/keras-gnm/README.md

 ```
 for the Citeseer dataset.

-To replicate the simulation results of the paper, simply run:
+To replicate the complicated setup of the real analysis in the paper, you may try
 ```sh
 $ python real_cora.py
 ```